-Children who are 2 to 5 years of age are eligible to enroll in preschool.
+Children who are 5 years old and up are eligible to enroll in GCA.
 Children are admitted regardless of race, creed, color, sex, national origin or religion.

 The Admission Process

 The parent or guardian must obtain and complete an admission package.
 The admission package includes the following items: